 Take advantage of complimentary lockers accommodating up to 80L suitcases.
 Provided amenities include bath towels, face towels, toiletries, and women-specific products.
 Your security is prioritized with card-locked elevators and lockers.

-Located in the heart of Sapporo’s business district, this capsule hotel is perfect for men who wanted to unwind after a long day at work.
+Located in the heart of the city’s business district, this Sapporo capsule hotel is perfect for men who wanted to unwind after a long day at work.
 Most of the attractions in Sapporo are within reach from this hotel.
 Male guests can watch from the flat-screen TV available in every capsule.
 Bathroom is shared among occupants, and there’s a buffet breakfast for all every day.

 Another all-male accommodation is the delightful Capsule Inn Sapporo.
 Guests have access to their own cushy compartment.
 The capsules consist of two levels placed side-by-side in a common space, and each bed is dressed in freshly laundered bed linens.
 To decompress at the end of the day, guests are welcome to loll in comfy chairs and watch television or read in the large lounge.
 But if you really need to unwind, your best bet is to submerge yourself in Capsule Inn Sapporo’s large public baths and enjoy the steam of one of the great sauna rooms.